 How long is brewed coffee good for?
 After about 60 minutes, oxidation exceeds the pleasant stage and crosses over to the bitter stage.
 That’s when the pH level of the brewed coffee changes and we would call it ‘stale’ at that point.

 Brew it and drink it, or if you get sidetracked for more than 30 minutes, we suggest you prepare another pot.
+If you are preparing coffee for a large group in a coffee urn, it is best to brew a fresh batch for each coffee break.

 You can slow down this quick degeneration of flavor by pouring the brewed coffee into a coffee thermos.
 Another option is to freeze any left over coffee.
 Defrost and use it in baking or pop the ice cubes in your iced coffee for an extra caffeine boost.